 How did you staff your program?
 What roles were involved in planning and execution?

-Our kids’ ministry large group team took the VBS curriculum materials we purchased and made a video script that included our own leaders.
+Our kids’ ministry’s large group team took the VBS curriculum materials we purchased and made a video script that included our own leaders, perfect for a community VBS!
 Our church’s tech team recorded the videos for us, and then one of my main leaders edited everything together.

 We directed families to a sign-up form on SignUpGenius where they could choose a night to host an event.
 Each host family received a kit that included invitations, a host family FAQ sheet, and a family devotional book.
 We had 11 different families host over the course of eight different nights.

-Host families were also asked to provide a simple snack for their guests.
+In addition, host families were asked to provide a simple snack for their guests.
 We took precautions because of COVID-19 to make sure that anything that was served was pre-packaged and served by someone wearing gloves and a face mask.

-We had a crew of three-to-five VBS volunteers go to each host site.
+There was a crew of 3-5 neighborhood VBS volunteers go to each host site.
 The on-site crew assisted with setting up the screen, projector, and audio system.
 They also helped welcome families, check them in, and handed out a gift bag to each kid who attended.

 Did you charge a fee per child or per family?